Ardhanari/stationery/README.md

 A visitor to Papeire may expect, want or need:

 - To have easy access to products overview and the expected style and feel that I can get from products
-- Easy access to all the information I need - not only on available products but also on shipping and handling of the order [[ add to FAQ who handles the payment and how ]]
+- Easy access to all the information I need - not only on available products but also on shipping and handling of the order
 - Easy navigation that walks me through the whole process of choosing and purchasing the product, without frustration and confusion
 - The ability to skim through a larger number of products but also to read detailed information on each one of these
 - Responsiveness on any device, no matter its size or internet connection